United States Refugee Admissions Program: Local government issues

 Along with its foreign policy problems, the literature points out that USRAP has had issues with its domestic policies as well.
 A report, Abandoned Upon Arrival: Implications for Refugees and Local Communities Burdened by a U.S. Resettlement System That is not Working, points out that local communities have confronted many challenges due to refugees resettlement.
 In the study, seven main findings were reported concerning the local resettlement communities.

 First, the federal government uses "faith-based groups," for refugee placement.
 Local agencies are required to regularly consult with local governments.
 Receiving new refugees into a community requires numerous resources from the local government, but these local governments are not given enough funding from the federal government.
 They are also not informed as to how many new refugees they are going to receive.
 This has been a heavy burden for the local governments.

 Second, the refugees' language barriers, caused by lack of adequate language instruction, prevent the refugees from communicating effectively concerning important issues such as health.
 USDHS conducted a study in 2008, showing that the better language skills refugees have, the better outcomes they obtain.
-Schools are upset that the government does not provide additional funding to assist or improve this situation.
+Schools are not usually able to assist the refugees they teach with developing their English specifically, since the government does not provide the additional funding to do so.

 Third, regardless of each refugee's situation in regards to education, health, or psychological background, the government has applied a "one-size-fits-all assistance" approach.
 This impedes the local governments' ability to accommodate the refugees according to their needs, and to prepare or teach them in areas that they are weak.

 Fourth, while the Federal Government has increased funding for refugees, this does not fix the current problems.

 Fifth, insufficient funding after initial support for resettlement has created a difficult economic climate for the local communities.

 Sixth, the current resettlement system not only is a burden, but also inhibits services for other refugees who have already been resettled.

 In order to help the cities and refugees with these problems, this study suggests seven strategies for improvement: (1) ensure the local leaders involvement in decision-making processes, (2) provide better language courses, (3) establishing strategies in education, (4) remove "one-size-fits-all assistance", (5) improve accountability, (6) search for innovative models, and (7) promote community engagement.